shrewdacumen/shortly-app-by-sungwook/README.md

   - App Icon was added.

   - **The new feature of multiple input field attempts** while waiting for getting previous short-code from the remote endpoint:
+    And, as an example, you shall see 'Fetching Data (5 tasks)' task message animation when there are 5 connections to the SHRTCODE endpoint.

+    And `the_total_number_of_URLSessions` is the total active URLSessions connecting to SHRTCODE endpoint: the number will change dyamically as all the active web tasks progress.

     I have enabled the app to type a new input text field to fetch another short-code from the SHRTCODE endpoint even during when the user is waiting for getting previous shortcoder url ( In other words, the user can type again a new url while the Fetching Data animation is still running).
      This could be done by introducing simplying a private property to each URLSession that is called `url_string_private_for_this_URLSession`.